FinanceConsulter/FinanceConsulter/README.md

 ## Notes
 - Keep AI features privacy-first and optional; no external calls required for MVP.
 - Prioritize offline/local processing for OCR to avoid external dependencies.

+# Installation
+When cloning, move to the project and run `npm install`.
+This loads all dependencies (Matrial UI).
+This requires the installation of [Node.js](https://nodejs.org/en).